usnistgov/pfhub/DEVELOPMENT.md

 [GitHub][GITHUB] account and submit a pull request to update the [master GitHub repository]({{ site.links.github }}) with your content.

+<h5> <a name="comm_page"></a>Update the Community Page </h5>

+To add a new entry to the communtiy page edit the [`community.yaml`]({{ site.links.github }}/blob/nist-pages/_data/community.yaml) file.
+The following fields need to be included for each entry.

+    - name: Your name
+      text: A biographical sketch
+      email: Your email
+      home: Link to your home page
+      github_id: Your Github ID
+      twitter: Your Twitter handle
+      avatar: Link to your image

+Please also add other social media links beyond GitHub and Twitter that you'd like to include as well.

 <h5> <a name="new_code"></a>Add a New Phase Field Code </h5>